skeeto/skeeto.github.com/_posts/2015-03-19-A-Basic-Just-In-Time-Compiler.markdown

 affects the very first instruction and the rest of the assembly remains the same.

-The very last thing it will do, assuming the result is in `rax` is return to the caller.
+The very last thing it will do, assuming the result is in `rax`, is return to the caller.

 ~~~gas